-Give Pain a Voice is a grass roots non-profit based in Toronto, Canada that advocates and champions for the rights of chronic pain patients.
-Its goal is to educate doctors and the public on the epidemic of chronic pain, and draw awareness to a devastating disease that affects 1 in 4 North Americans.
+Give Pain a Voice is a non-profit based in Toronto, Canada that advocates and champions for the rights of chronic pain patients.
+It's goal is to educate doctors and the public on the epidemic of chronic pain, and draw awareness to a devastating disease that affects 1 in 4 North Americans.

-U.S. Pain Foundation is a non-profit that was created by people with pain for people with pain.
-It is the goal of the foundation to become the leading source of support and hope for those living with pain and their caregivers.
-The foundation offers a number of programs to empower, educate and inspire pain sufferers.
+U .S.
+Pain Foundation is a non-profit focused on providing support and hope for people living with pain and their caregivers.
+It offers a number of programs to empower, educate and inspire pain sufferers.